fasiyam/emergency-hotline-assignment/readme.md

 ## Create and inserting a DOM element

-We frist use `document.createElement()` to make create the element first.
+We frist use `document.createElement()` to create the element first.
 Then we can add content to the element.
 Then we can use `parentDiv.appendChild()` to append the element as the last child.

 ## Event Bubbling